caitlyntang/tp/docs/DeveloperGuide.md

 - `Listed all persons`

 <box type="tip" seamless>

-If there are no patients stored in the Application, or if there are no data that meets the required criteria, an empty ListView will be displayed
+**Tip:** If there are no patients stored in the Application, or if there are no data that meets the required criteria, an empty ListView will be displayed
 </box>